NOTICE OF PRIVACY PRACTICES

 THIS NOTICE DESCRIBES HOW MEDICAL/HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-We are required by law to maintain the privacy of your health information; to provide you this detailed Notice of our legal duties and privacy practices relating to your health information; and to abide by the terms of the Notice that are currently in effect.
-This Notice applies to our use and disclosure of your health information for purposes of enrollment, eligibility and payment under the PACE of Guilford and Rockingham Counties program as well as our use and disclosure of your health information for purposes of providing you with treatment under the PACE of Guilford and Rockingham Counties program.
+We are required by law to maintain the privacy of your health information; to provide you this detailed Notice of our legal duties and privacy practices relating to your health information; to notify you following a breach of unsecured health information; and to abide by the terms of the Notice that are currently in effect.
+This Notice applies to our use and disclosure of your health information for purposes of enrollment, eligibility and payment under the PACE program as well as our use and disclosure of your health information for purposes of providing you with treatment under the PACE program.

 I. USES AND DISCLOSURES FOR TREATMENT, PAYMENT AND HEALTH CARE OPERATIONS